Dustin Fowler

-Dustin Ryan Fowler (born December 29, 1994) is an American professional baseball outfielder who is a free agent.
+Dustin Ryan Fowler (born December 29, 1994) is an American former professional baseball outfielder.
 Listed at 6 ft 0 in and 195 lbs, he bats and throws left-handed.
-He has played in Major League Baseball (MLB) for the New York Yankees, Oakland Athletics and Pittsburgh Pirates.
+He played in Major League Baseball (MLB) for the New York Yankees, Oakland Athletics, and Pittsburgh Pirates.

 Career

 New York Yankees

 Fowler attended West Laurens High School in Dexter, Georgia.
 He committed to play college baseball at Georgia Southern University.
 The New York Yankees selected Fowler in the 18th round of the 2013 Major League Baseball draft.
-He signed with the Yankees, made his professional debut with the Gulf Coast Yankees and spent the whole season there, batting .241 with nine RBIs in 30 games.
-He played in 2014 with the Charleston RiverDogs where he compiled a .257 batting average with nine home runs and 41 RBIs in 66 games, and in 2015 with both Charleston and the Tampa Yankees where he batted a combined .298/.334/.394 with five home runs, 70 RBIs and 30 stolen bases.
+He signed with the Yankees and made his professional debut with the Gulf Coast League Yankees.
+He spent the whole season there, batting .241 with nine RBIs in 30 games.
+Fowler played in 2014 with the Charleston RiverDogs where he compiled a .257 batting average with nine home runs and 41 RBIs in 66 games.
+He was named the South Atlantic League Player of the Week for the week of June 9 after hitting .393.
+He began the 2015 season in Charleston before earning a promotion to the High-A Tampa Yankees.
+He batted a combined .298/.334/.394 with five home runs, 70 RBIs and 30 stolen bases that year.
 He played in the Arizona Fall League after the 2015 season.

 Fowler received a non-roster invitation to spring training in 2016 and played that season with the Trenton Thunder where he batted .281 with 12 home runs, 88 RBIs, and 25 stolen bases in 132 games.
+He was named an Eastern League Mid-Season All-Star that year.
 He was again invited to spring training in 2017, and started the season with the Scranton/Wilkes-Barre RailRiders.
-He was ranked as the 98th best prospect in baseball by MLB Pipeline at the time of his call-up.
-In 70 games for Scranton/Wilkes-Barre prior to his promotion, he was slashing .293/.329/.542 with 13 home runs and 43 RBIs.
+He was named the International League Player of the Week for the week of April 30 after hitting a walk-off home run to complete the cycle.
+In July, he was ranked as the 89th best prospect in baseball by Baseball America.
+In 70 games for Scranton/Wilkes-Barre, he hit .293/.329/.542 with 13 home runs and 43 RBIs.

-Fowler made his major league debut on June 29, 2017, after a nearly three-hour rain delay, with the Yankees facing the Chicago White Sox on the road.
+On June 29, Fowler was promoted to the majors and he made his debut that day after a nearly three-hour rain delay, with the Yankees facing the Chicago White Sox on the road.
 During the first inning, he ran into a rail while chasing a fly ball, hitting his knee on a sharp edge of an electrical box.
 He collapsed to the ground and was carted off the field, before being diagnosed with an open rupture of the right patellar tendon.
-He was ruled out for the season.
-He underwent surgery that night at Rush University Medical Center.
+He was ruled out for the season and underwent surgery that night at Rush University Medical Center.
 Fowler would have led off the next inning for his first major league plate appearance.